Roum-20/CRYPT-EXCHANGE/README.md

 # Crypto Exchange Simulator

-A simple cryptocurrency exchange simulator built with Python and Streamlit.
-Designed for learning and prototyping crypto trading features.
+A simple cryptocurrency exchange simulator built with Python and Streamlit.Designed for learning and prototyping crypto trading features.
 ---
 ## Features
 - User registration and login